-The Noise Impact Assessment (NIA) for the Cape Winelands Airport (CWA) Expansion evaluated the effect of aircraft noise on surrounding properties using Noise Rating Levels (L{Rdn}) and N70/N60 noise event contours.
+The Noise Impact Assessment (NIA) for the Cape Winelands Airport (CWA) Expansion evaluated the effect of aircraft noise on surrounding properties using Noise Rating Levels (LRdn) and N70/N60 noise event contours.
 This NIA was used to qualitatively assess the potential impact on property values in the area, benchmarking the exact metrics used in the Rode Consult Property Valuation Study for Cape Town International Airport runway realignment (2016).
 The Rode study applied internationally accepted depreciation percentages to determine the impact on property values in and around Cape Town International Airport..
-The 55 dB(A) impact zone for Scenario 3 covers a total area of 10.3 km2, extending 4.3 km to the northwest and 3.5 km to the southeast from the runway ends.
-Based on the maps of existing residential areas around CWA, this 55 dB(A) impact zone does not overlap with any existing residential dwellings, except for a single farmhouse north of CWA, situated on the eastern side of Klipheuwel.
-This means that only this farmhouse could experience a potential impact on property values.
+The 55 dB(A) impact zone for Scenario 3 covers a total area of 10.3 km, extending 4.3 km to the northwest and 3.5 km to the southeast from the runway ends.
+Based on the maps of existing residential areas around CWA, this 55 dB(A) impact zone does not overlap with any existing residential areas around CWA, this 55 dB(A) impact on property values.
 Based on global benchmarks, property devaluation is estimated at 0.7% per dB(A) increase beyond 55 dB(A), with higher-end properties experiencing up to 1.5% per dB(A).
 Consequently, the farmhouse may see a proximate reduction of 5,6% in value due to noise exposure.